 Electrical Technician Career Outlook

-With the electrical technician training provided at Dorsey Schools, graduates can be well-prepared to work in industrial, residential, construction, commercial, municipal, or utility settings.
+With the electrical technician training provided at Dorsey College, graduates can be well-prepared to work in industrial, residential, construction, commercial, municipal, or utility settings.
 Common job duties may include installing, troubleshooting, repairing, replacing, and maintaining a variety of electrical wiring, fixtures, and system equipment.
 Positions in this field may be found with independent electrical contractors, engineering firms, home builders, physical plant maintenance crews, and other organizations with independently-maintained electrical systems.